 If you haven’t done this yet, do so immediately.
 Shutting off water to the sink will prevent your item from getting any further into your plumbing than it already has.
 To do this, look under your sink.
 You should find two valves: one each for hot and cold water.
 Turn them clockwise to shut off your water.

-Removing your sink stopper or drain plug will help you gain access to your pipes.
+Removing your sink’s drain plug will help you gain access to your pipes.
 Some drain plugs are removable with a gentle tug.
 Others have a horizontal rod underneath the sink that you must unhook first.
 Then you can remove the plug.

-Proceed carefully—sometimes a valuable can get hooked on the bottom (or against the side) of your drain plug.
+Proceed carefully—a valuable can get hooked on the bottom (or against the side) of your drain plug.
 Removing it forcefully could cause the object to sink further down the drain.

 If your item still hasn’t appeared, don’t lose hope.
-Maybe when cleaning your kitchen sink you’ve noticed the U-shaped pipe design underneath.
-This is called the p-trap.
+Perhaps you’ve noticed the U-shaped pipe design underneath the kitchen sink when cleaning it.
+This is called the P-trap.

 Turn the compression nut on both sides of the trap and loosen the nut carefully.
 Lower gently and allow water to pour into the bucket.